nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 4. FAQ

 **Q: Can I add an assignment/exam first before the module?**<br>
-A: Sorry it is not allowed to add assignment/exam before the module, you will need to add a module first.
+A: Sorry it is not allowed to add an assignment/exam before the module, you will need to add a module first.

 **Q: Can I add multiple modules with the same name?**<br>
 A: Sorry it is not allowed to have duplicate module names, the modules must have unique names to identify them.